Moment Preserving Constrained Resampling with Applications to Particle-in-Cell Methods: Abstract

 \section{Abstract}

-In simulations of partial differential equations using particle-in-cell (PIC) methods, it is often advantageous to resample the particle distribution function to increase simulation accuracy, reduce compute cost, and/or avoid numerical instabilities.
-We introduce an algorithm for particle resampling called Moment Preserving Contrained Resampling (MPCR).
-The general algorithm partitions the system space into smaller subsets and is designed to conserve any number of particle and grid quantities with a high degree of accuracy (i.e. machine accuracy).
-The resampling scheme can be integrated into any PIC code.
-The advantages of MPCR, including performance, accuracy, and stability, are presented by examining several numerical tests, including a use-case study in gyrokinetic fusion plasma simulations.
-The tests demonstrate that while the computational cost of MPCR is negligible compared to the nascent particle evolution in PIC methods, periodic particle resampling yields a significant improvement in the accuracy and stability of the results.
+The Moment Preserving Constrained Resampling (MPCR) algorithm for particle resampling is introduced and applied to particle-in-cell (PIC) methods to increase simulation accuracy, reduce compute cost, and/or avoid numerical instabilities.
+The general algorithm partitions the system space into smaller subsets and resamples the distribution within each subset.
+Further, the algorithm is designed to conserve any number of particle and grid moments with a high degree of accuracy (i.e. machine accuracy).
+The effectiveness of MPCR is demonstrated with several numerical tests, including a use-case study in gyrokinetic fusion plasma simulations. {The computational cost of MPCR is negligible compared to the cost of particle evolution in PIC methods, and} the tests demonstrate that periodic particle resampling yields a significant improvement in the accuracy and stability of the results.

 \textit{Keywords}: Particle-in-cell, particle resampling, distribution function moments, constrained optimization.